 He was referring to the widespread complaint among U.S. businesses that inbound packages from China and other countries enjoy lower remuneration rates than what domestic shippers pay.
 The U.S. Postal Service, he said, has been spending US$300 million to US$500 million to subsidize deliveries imported from China.

 The new compromise plan “provides the United States with the ability to immediately self-declare its postal rates and thereby cover its costs — the linchpin of President Trump’s objectives,” said Navarro.

 It also will “transform an antiquated, discriminatory system into a modern and resilient one far more prepared to meet the new demands of e-commerce and the increasing challenges of counterfeit goods and drugs such as fentanyl now moving like poison through the international mail system,” he said.

 Peter Yeo, a senior vice president at the United Nations Foundation, said in an op-ed article last week that the UPU-administered system affects “every American business that ships small packages overseas, every American living abroad, and anyone with a stake in stopping the illicit opioid trade.”

 A U.S. withdrawal from the UPU would have weakened America’s ability to stem the flow of illicit opioids into the country, according to Yeo.
-More than $800 million in opioids were shipped from China to the U.S. over two years, according to the U.S. Senate Homeland Security Committee.
+More than US$800 million in opioids were shipped from China to the U.S. over two years, according to the U.S. Senate Homeland Security Committee.